 XmAb7195.
-We expect to file an investigational new drug application (IND) with the FDA for our XmAb7195 program in the first half of 2014 and to begin dosing subjects in a Phase 1a clinical trial.
-We expect to complete the initial Phase 1a clinical trial at the end of 2014.
-Further, we plan on initiating a Phase 1b clinical trial of XmAb7195 in healthy volunteers and in patients with mild-to-moderate asthma in early 2015.
+We initiated the Phase 1 clinical trial for our XmAb7195 program in May 2014.
+We announced interim clinical data from this trial in January 2015.
+Further, we plan on initiating a Phase 1b clinical trial of XmAb7195 in healthy volunteers and in patients with mild-to-moderate asthma in 2015.

 XmAb5574/MOR208.
-In June 2010, we entered into a Collaboration and License Agreement with MorphoSys AG (MorphoSys) for the worldwide rights to our XmAb5574/MOR208 product candidate, for which we received an upfront payment of \$13.0 million in July 2010.
 MorphoSys initiated a Phase 2 clinical trial with XmAb5574/MOR208 in May 2013, treating patients with non-Hodgkin lymphoma (NHL) and a second Phase 2 clinical trial in April 2013 to treat patients with acute lymphoblastic leukemia (ALL).
 In conjunction with the initiation of these trials, we received two milestone payments totaling \$3.0 million.
-In addition, an investigator-sponsored trial in chronic lymphocytic leukemia (CLL) in combination with lenalidomide began in January 2014For more information on our agreement with MorphoSys, see the section entitled "Product Development Partnerships, Other Commercial Agreements and Technology Licenses" beginning on page 15 of this Annual Report.
+In addition, an investigator-sponsored trial in CLL in combination with lenalidomide began in January 2014.
+For more information on our agreement with MorphoSys, see the section entitled "Collaboration Agreements and Technology Licenses" beginning on page 24 of this Annual Report.